vuejs/rfcs/active-rfcs/0000-add-context-to-shouldPrefetch-shouldPreload.md

 # Detailed design

 This will extend current api of `shouldPrefetch` and `shouldPreload`.
 Right now we have file name and file type.
-So what we need to do is just pass to it ssr context.
+So what we just need to call `shouldPrefetch/shouldPreload` with ssr context.
 Here is proposition https://github.com/vuejs/vue/pull/11712

 ```
   shouldPreload: (file, type, context) => {}